bptlab/caz/README.md

 The Caz already provides a simple way to subscribe to certain Unicorn events.

+### Subscribe to events

+To receive events from the

 ## Development setup

 To start local development it's enough to run